 You don't have to pay if line 14 is under \$1.
-Generally, you should have a balance due only if your total taxes after adjustments and nonrefundable credits (line 12) for the current guarter or prior guarter are less than \$2,500, and you didn't incur a \$100,000 next-day deposit obligation during the current guarter.
+Generally, you should have a balance due only if your total taxes after adjustments and nonrefundable credits (line 12) for the current quarter or prior quarter are less than \$2,500, and you didn't incur a \$100,000 next-day deposit obligation during the current quarter.
 However, see section 11 of Pub.
 15 for information about payments made under the accuracy of deposits rule.